-A student2 who has made an application to the Sixth Form but has been refused a place has the right to appeal to a Governing Body Panel if they believe they have a strong case for exceptional and mitigating circumstances that prevented the student achieving the entrance criteria.
-Such circumstances may include, for example: a family bereavement, an acute diagnosed medical illness at the time of examinations, a recognised and diagnosed mental health issue at the time of examinations.
+A student1 who has made an application to the Sixth Form but has been refused a place have the right to appeal to a Governing Body Panel if they believe they have a strong case for mitigating circumstances that prevented the student achieving the entrance criteria.
+Such circumstances may include, for example: a family bereavement, a diagnosed medical illness, a recognised and diagnosed mental health issue for example.
 The panel's decision will not preclude the student from a right to an independent appeals panel.